Philosophy (PHIL)

 Prerequisites: None

-PHIL 338 American Philosophy (4 Credits)
+PHIL 339 Wisdom of Ancient Chinese Philosophy (4 Credits)

 An introduction to the Classical Chinese tradition of philosophy.
 Students will study in particular the two Confucian Classics, the Analects and the Mencius (Mengzi), and the two Taoist Classics, the Tao Te Ching and the Chuang Tzu (Zhuangzi) - texts that have shaped the culture and civilization not just of China, but of Korea and Japan as well.
 A question guiding discussion throughout the semester is whether these ancient teachings might still offer insight and guidance to contemporary students.
 We attend especially closely to this question in the final weeks of the semester by reading commentary on these classical texts written by contemporary English language scholars.